 - What are the outcomes from SHAPE ENERGY and how can they be translated into recommendations for Horizon Europe?

-Chris Foulds & Rosie Robison, Principal Research Fellows at the Global Sustainability Institute, Anglia Ruskin University, Cambridge
+Principal Research Fellow at the Global Sustainability Institute, Anglia Ruskin University, Cambridge

 Cities account for about 75% of global greenhouse gas emissions.
 It is clear, therefore, that cities are ideal for convening multiple actors and brokering experimental transformative measures that can successfully engage society in a low-carbon economy.
 This can lead to improving the understanding of environmental behaviours which can help tackle emissions from intensive sectors such as transportation and buildings.
 For systemic change to take place, all sectors must be involved and existing urban models, including governance, will need to be adaptive and flexible.
 Mainstreaming research into policy thinking and development can enable a far more comprehensive dialogue between researchers, policy workers and citizens, as well as produce vital insights for consumption and behavioural patterns to change.